mindis/snowplow.github.com/_posts/2014-01-08-five-things-that-make-analyzing-snowplow-data-with-looker-an-absolute-pleasure.md

 We can see visitors referered from other websites appear to engage more deeply, on average.
 We can explore that further, to see if it is true across e.g. all landing pages, by clicking on the **Landing Page Count** (which is "7" and circled above):

-This opens another view, that lets us compare events per visit and bounce rates by the seven different landing pages that users refered to our websites from other websites were driven to.
+This opens another view, which lets us compare events per visit and bounce rates by the seven different landing pages that users refered to our websites from other websites were driven to.
 It looks like users refered from external websites to our recipe on market basket analysis engaged particularly deeply with our website:

 <a href="/static/img/blog/2014/01/looker/visit-and-engagement-levels-by-landing-page.JPG"><img src="/static/img/blog/2014/01/looker/visit-and-engagement-levels-by-landing-page.JPG" title="Visit numbers and engagement levels by landing page" /></a>